Try the App

 Diversity in leadership is growing with more women and minority leaders.
 Scholarships help new teachers enter the field.
 Mentorship programs guide educators in their careers.
 These initiatives ensure all children receive high-quality instruction and diverse role models.

-Pillar 3: Cognitive Development and Problem-Solving
+Pillar 3: How Do Cognitive Skills and Problem-Solving Develop?

 Cognitive development is the foundation of academic learning.
 Children who develop strong thinking skills, curiosity, and problem-solving abilities are better equipped to navigate the classroom environment and tackle new challenges with confidence.